 More about searches

-If you want to know more about the exact pattern syntax, see reference.
+If you want to know more about the exact pattern syntax, see reference and examples.

 When you search in broot in a very big directory on a slow disk, broot doesn't always look at all files.
 It stops when it found enough matches and then rates those matches.